 - Rouchleau Mine: The Rouchleau Mine was abandoned in 1977 and reminds passersby of the state’s mining history today.

 - Fergus Falls Regional Treatment Center: Being the last stop on the list of abandoned places in Minnesota, the Treatment Center was once the Fergus Falls State Hospital.
 Built during the 1800s, it was operational in 1890 and treated mentally ill patients.
 After 1971, the hospital started treating people with other diseases too.
 However, it closed in 2005 and is abandoned to date.
+Check out these top things to do in Fergus Falls.

 10. Mall of America

-Mall of American is no ordinary mall since it’s one of the largest in the country.
+Mall of America is no ordinary mall since it’s one of the largest in the country.
 It opened in 1992 and has over 500 shops and a ton of restaurants to catch a bite.
 Plus, there are multiple amusements, theatres, and hotel accommodations.

 Possibly the most attractive feature of the mall is the number of celebrations that take place there every year.
 It’s known for hosting over 400 events a year – that’s more than the number of days in a year – so you’re sure to catch a celebration no matter what day you visit it.